RhenDevs/RhenDevs/README.md

 - **UI/UX Improvements** – Refining interfaces to be more intuitive, accessible, and visually engaging.
 - **Animations & Microinteractions** – Bringing designs to life with CSS animations and frameworks like Framer Motion.
  <br>
-I'm always eager to learn and collaborate on exciting projects—let’s build something amazing together! 🚀
+I'm always eager to learn and collaborate on exciting projects.
+Let’s build something amazing together! 🚀

 <br/>